What Is YFI v2?

 YFI started out as the governance token for Yearn.Finance, a DeFi field network model that’s programmed to run on the Ethereum blockchain.
 Now Yearn has launched a newer version of the YFI token dubbed YFI v2, or YFI version 2, that features a range of upgrades.

 Yearn’s initiative behind the launch of YFI v2 was to allow the users a portal to access the extensive DeFi ecosystem, and to make yield farming an innovative and accessible process where users can suggest their own strategies to the platform.
 Yearn.Finance aims to provide the users with the opportunity to easily automate the farming of the highest possible yields with their assets while saving up on transaction expenses: a strategy known as yield aggregation, which is presently the most popular and advantageous strategy for maximum returns.

 What Are the Primary Functions of YFI?

 YFI has three major operations:

-The workings of the original YFI token, or YFI version 1, was perhaps a lot more straightforward and easier to comprehend.
-Still, with the way the DeFi system has been enlarging its scopes with every passing day, the most optimal strategy you can go for is to try new things.
+The workings of the original YFI token, or YFI version 1, was perhaps a lot more straightforward.
+Still, with the way the DeFi system has been enlarging its scopes every passing day, the most optimal strategy you can go for is to try new things.
 It’s undeniable that YFI v2 offers exactly that: a boatload of new, potentially beneficial opportunities.

 But with the upgraded version 2, Yearn.Finance has essentially broadened the range of a YFI token’s functions by tweaking the token’s basic structure and functions.
 In the case of v2, three interconnected components come into play- yVaults, Controllers, and Strategies.